 A: Marketplace facilitators are finding themselves in a challenging spot.
 In what we have been calling the Wayfair “second wave,” most every state that has passed a law or rule requiring remote sellers to collect and remit tax has also passed a law or rule requiring marketplace facilitators to collect and remit tax for any transaction that happens over their platform.
 Of course, the particulars of that requirement vary significantly from state to state.

 Q: Can I qualify for these programs if I am making sales through marketplaces, such as Amazon?

 A: Short answer is, It depends… transactions by a “marketplace seller” where the “marketplace facilitator” determines the tax and collects and remits are not eligible for CSP compensation through the marketplace seller – because oftentimes the seller is just reporting a non-taxable sale.

 Other times, they do nothing at all.
 However, if a marketplace seller also sells directly it’s quite common for them to use a CSP under the Model 1 program for those sales.

 Q: How do I get started?

-A: You can start by reading the information available on the SST and PA CSP programs on the Sovos website.
+A: You can start by reading the information available on the SST and PA CST programs on the Sovos website.
 After that, feel free to contact us directly.
-Our sales and use tax solution teams are fully versed in CSP programs and can help chart a course of action enabling your compliance through the CSP programs.
+Our sales and use tax solution teams are well-informed in CSP programs and can help chart a course of action enabling your compliance through the CSP programs.